Make tender flaky Salmon and vegetables in convenient individual foil packets. A healthy weeknight meal is under 20-minutes.

 - 1 tsp garlic powder

-- 1/2 tsp ginger powder
+- ½ tsp ginger powder

-- 1/2 tsp kosher salt
+- ½ tsp kosher salt

-- 1/4 tsp white pepper
+- ¼ tsp white pepper

-- 1/4 tsp red pepper flakes optional
+- ¼ tsp red pepper flakes optional

 - In a mixing bowl whisk together the soy sauce, honey, canola oil, sesame seeds, garlic, and ginger powder, and red pepper flakes if using.
-Pour the sauce on to each piece of fish.
-Seal the foil tightly and bake the packets for 15-17 minutes.

-- Remove the baking sheet from the oven and allow the packets to cool for 5 minutes before opening.
+- Preheat the oven to 425-degrees.
+Line the packets on a baking sheet.
+Bake for 14-18 minutes.
+Remove the baking sheet from the oven and allow the packets to cool for 5 minutes before opening.